loganrath/dwap-main/tools.md

 # Extensions
 There are several extensions that we've had luck with.
 Here they are:
  - [Free Auto Refresh](https://www.google.com/url?q=https://chrome.google.com/webstore/detail/free-auto-refresh/lfkfikiejjfhpfbpgfolfkkdjpepmkal){:target="_blank"} works well and is explained in [our process](/our-process).
- - [C19 Magic NY](https://github.com/loganrath/C19Magic){:target="_blank"} is an unpacked extension needs to be installed using developer mode in Chrome.
+ - [C19 Magic NY](https://github.com/loganrath/C19Magic){:target="_blank"} is an unpacked extension that needs to be installed using developer mode in Chrome.
 It will automatically refresh the page every 10 seconds, give an audio and text notification and click the button.
 It does not select a time.
  - [Easy Auto Refresh](https://chrome.google.com/webstore/detail/easy-auto-refresh/aabcgdmkeabbnleenpncegpcngjpnjkc?hl=en){:target="_blank"} will refresh the page.
 You can pay for notifications.

 # Bookmarklets